t4sk/bei-stable-coin/README.md

 `gem` - Collateral tokens

 `vat` - Core vault engine of dss.
-Stores vaults and tracks all the associated Dai and collateral balances
+Stores vaults and tracks all the associated BEI and collateral balances

 `jug` - Smart contract to accumulate stability fees